intel-ai/timedf/flyte/README.md

 ## Running benchmarks instructions
 * copy and open **jupyter/** `.ipynb` scripts via `jupyter notebook`
 * or open  **scrips/** `.py` in text redactor
-* replace default path in the input variables in the function signature decorated as `@workflow`
+* replace default path to the dataset in the input variables in the function signature decorated as `@workflow`
 * run sequentially notebook cells or run benchmarks scripts as `(venv)$ python <benchmark_file_name>`

 ## Flyte app building